axelerant/Reading-The-Pragmatic-Programmer/Chapter-3.md

    - Make sure that everything is under version control - documentation, phone number lists, memos to vendors, makfiles, build & release procedures, shell scripts - EVERYTHING.

 ### Branching Out

+- The most powerful and most useful feature is the way VCS lets you isolate islands of developments into branches.
+- You can create branches at any point in project's history & any work you do in that branch will be isolated from all other branches.
+- Once done with your work on that branch, you can merge it into any other branch in future.
+- Branches are like little clone projects.
+- Benefit 1 - The isolation these branches provide.
+- Benefit 2 - Branches are often at the heart of a team project workflow.

+Hence, use VCS in your project and if you bump into workflow issues, search for possible solutions.

+### Challenges

+- Learn & practice the commands to rollback to any previous state of the project using VCS.
+- Use VCS for non project things too.
+- Explore the features of your current VCS and hosting provider that you are not using.
+If your team is not using feature branches, experiment with introducing them.
+- Spend some time thinking about recovering your own laptop environment in case of a disaster.
+What would you need to recover?
+Most of them would just be text files.
+If they are not in VCS, then add them.

+## Debugging